ajaxdwdev/post-it/README.md

 # Post-It Notes Web App

 #### Video Demo: https://youtu.be/goXLDeRpzX4

 #### Description:

 ## Overview

 This full-stack web application allows users to create a personal account and manage their "post-it" notes from any internet-connected browser.
 It serves as a practical exercise for building a comprehensive web application.

-## Features
+### User Authentication

+- **User Registration**: Users can create a new account by providing a valid email address, first name, last name, and a secure password.
+- **User Login**: Registered users can log in securely with their email and password.

-- **User Authentication:** Users can create accounts, log in, and securely access their personalized notes.
+- **User Logout**: Users can log out of their accounts, ensuring the security of their sessions.

+### Note Management

-- **Create and Manage Notes:** Users can create, edit, and delete post-it notes with customizable titles and content.
+- **Create Notes**: Users can create new digital notes with a title and description.
+These notes are stored securely in the database.

+- **View Notes**: Users can view all their notes on the dashboard, organized by categories.

+- **Update Notes**: Users can edit the content of their existing notes.

+- **Delete Notes**: Unwanted notes can be easily deleted, and the application ensures confirmation to avoid accidental deletions.

+### Categorization

-- **Categorize Notes:** Each note can be categorized as Business, Social, or Important, providing organization and quick identification.
+- **Categorize Notes**: Each note can be categorized into different types such as Business, Social, or Important.
+Users can assign or update the category of each note.

+- **Category Color-coding**: The UI visually represents the categories with distinct colors, providing a quick overview.

+### Responsive UI

-- **Responsive Design:** The application is designed to work seamlessly across various devices and screen sizes.
+- **Responsive Design**: The web application is designed to be responsive, ensuring a consistent and user-friendly experience across various devices and screen sizes.

-## Technologies Used

-- **Frontend:**
-  - HTML, CSS, JavaScript
-  - Bootstrap for responsive styling
-  - jQuery for dynamic frontend interactions

-- **Backend:**
-  - Python with Flask framework
-  - SQLAlchemy for database interactions
-  - Flask-Login for user authentication

-- **Database:**
-  - SQLite for development
-  - Consider using a more robust database (e.g., PostgreSQL) for production.
+### Flash Messages

+- **Flash Messages**: Users receive informative flash messages for successful actions (e.g., creating a note) or error notifications (e.g., invalid input).

+### Modal for Adding Notes

+- **Add Notes Modal**: A modal is provided for users to conveniently add new notes.
+It includes fields for the note title and description.

 ## Project Structure